GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ![](/gdevelop5/interface/profile/account-create-details.png)

 Once you're logged into your account, you can see your profile.
-You can then use GDevelop specific services like packaging your game for multiple support in one click!
+You can then use GDevelop's online services, like packaging your game in a single click!

 ### Customize your profile